Drillimation/Touhou-2-The-Story-of-Eastern-Wonderland-NES-Demake/README.md

 ## About this repository
 In 2023, Drillimation released the source code for the game.
 This repository is intended for GameMaker users wanting to develop their own retro style *Touhou Project* fangame or danmaku shooter, or to improve upon its flaws.

 This source code is licensed under a Creative Commons Attribution Non-Commercial license (CC-BY-NC).
-Because the game itself is based on the first actual *Touhou Project* game, we have chosen to release it under that license.
+Because the game itself is based on the second actual *Touhou Project* game, we have chosen to release it under that license.
 For proper use, please see [Drillimation's Game Content and Brand Usage Rules](https://drillimation.com/game-content-and-brand-usage-rules).

 ## Credits
 Original: